MennaAhmed404/Medical_Insurance_Cost_Prediction/README.md

 - SHAP Bar Plot
 - SHAP Waterfall Plot

-### Main Insights
+###🔍 Main Insights

-- Smoking status is the most influential feature.
+Smoking status is the most influential factor affecting medical insurance charges, with smokers generally having significantly higher charges.
-- BMI and Age significantly affect insurance charges.
+BMI and Age have a strong impact on insurance charges, particularly when combined with smoking status.
+The relationship between BMI and charges differs substantially by smoking status.
+BMI Category and Age Category provided useful additional information and were retained in the final feature set.
-- Region and Sex have relatively small influence.
+Region and Sex have relatively lower influence compared with smoking status, BMI, and age.

 ---